By Jorge Rojas

 * Online Sports Coverage.
 Each Fellow works as a member of a team judging APSE’s annual web contest.
 This component consists of at least two full days of judging, a half day of deliberation with other members of your team and two one-hour sessions of what makes outstanding sports coverage online with an experienced editor from either the judging team or one of the nation’s top sports sites.
 (There is no travel for this component.)

 * Print Sports Coverage and Sportswriting.
 Each Fellow works as a member of a team judging APSE’s annual sports section and sportswriting contest.
-This is a four-day commitment, taking place in Lake Buena Vista, Fla., on Feb.
-21-27.
+This is a four-day commitment, taking place in St. Petersburg, Fla., on Feb.
+24-28.
 Under the supervision of experienced editors from across the country, each Fellow will typically judge at least three different types of sports journalism, such as daily or Sunday sections, or investigative, project, news or enterprise reporting.
 The Fellow also will take part in professional development coursework offered during the conference.
-Finally, the Fellow will complete an assignment prior to the conference and it will be reviewed with an experienced editor in Lake Buena Vista.
-A typical assignment might be completing a mock performance review or a daily online coverage budget.
+Each Fellow will complete an assignment prior to the conference, and it will be reviewed with an experienced editor in St. Petersburg.
+A typical assignment might consist of completing a mock performance review or a daily online coverage budget.
 (All travel expenses for this component are covered by the program).

 * Region APSE meeting.
 The Fellows attend their region’s annual professional-development day.
 These daylong sessions — the dates vary depending on the area of the country — consist of several seminars on various topics conducted by editors from within that region.
 (Region meetings are held typically within driving distance.
 All travel expenses for this component are covered by the program).

 * APSE’s summer conference.
-This capstone experience has each Fellow attending the various sessions and workshops of the APSE Conference in New Orleans.
+This capstone experience has each Fellow attending the various sessions and workshops of the APSE Conference in Nashville.
 At the conclusion of the conference, the Fellows receive their certificates of completion.

 * Finally, an additional practicum such as shadowing an experienced sports editor for two days may be considered.